automatic-ripping-machine/automatic-ripping-machine/deploy/DEPLOY.md

 # Create .env from template
 cp .env.example .env

-# Edit .env — set HOST_RAW_PATH, HOST_COMPLETED_PATH to your NFS mount paths,
+# Edit .env — set HOST_RAW_PATH, HOST_COMPLETED_PATH to your NFS mount paths.
+# Set ARM_CALLBACK_URL to the ARM host (e.g. http://<ARM_HOST>:8080) so the
+# transcoder can notify ARM when jobs complete.
-# and choose the correct VIDEO_ENCODER for your GPU
+# VIDEO_ENCODER and presets are auto-detected from GPU hardware at startup.
 nano .env

 # Create local directories